Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms

 In this case, Corollary \ref{cor:uniform} for $q=2$ shows that the limiting distribution of the first collision time is a Rayleigh distribution with parameter $\sqrt{1/2}$.
-This implies that the expected time of the first collision is $\sqrt{\pi n}$.
-When $n=365$ and the birthdays are assumed to be uniformly distributed over the year, the expected time before there is a boy and a girl with the same birthday is 16.93.
-This reconstructs the classical boy-girl birthday problem, which can also be easily proved by elementary calculations.
-Figure \ref{fig:plotdistribution}(a) shows the histogram of the first collision time in a sample of $n=50,000$ when the balls are colored independently with probability 1/2 and placed in the urns uniformly with probability $1/n$.
-The red-curve is the density of the Rayleigh distribution with parameter $\sqrt{1/2}$.
+This implies that the expected time of the first collision is $\sqrt{\pi N}$.
+When $N=365$ and the birthdays are assumed to be uniformly distributed over the year, the expected time before there is a boy and a girl with the same birthday is 34.
 For a detailed discussion on the birthday problem and its various generalizations and applications, refer to \cite{aldous,barbourholstjanson,dasguptasurvey,diaconisholmes,diaconismosteller} and the references therein.\end{example}